Saturday Morning Meditation, Teaching, & Coffee Social (Online & In-Person)

-Saturday, 9:30 am – noon, Saint Mark’s Cathedral’s Bloedel Hall, 1245 10th Ave E, Seattle (enter through the back of the cathedral) Those unable to attend in-person are also welcome to tune in via YouTube livestream.
+Saturday, 9:30 am – noon, Saint Mark’s Cathedral’s Bloedel Hall, 1245 10th Ave E, Seattle (enter through the back of the cathedral) Those unable to attend in-person are also welcome to tune in via Zoom or YouTube livestream.

 Because other organizations sometimes use Bloedel Hall on Saturday mornings, Clear Mountain’s gathering will occasionally be shifted to Skinner Auditorium in the Gage Academy of Art, the building adjacent the cathedral across the north parking lot through the door nearest 10th Ave.
 If you find no one in Bloedel Hall, simply walk to the north side of the cathedral, across the parking lot, and enter Skinner Auditorium of the Gage academy.

 What to Bring

 The group gathers in Saint Mark’s Cathedral Bloedel Hall, at 1245 10th Ave.
 E. on Capitol Hill (enter through the back of the cathedral), though occasionally meetings are held at the Gage Academy’s Skinner Auditorium across the North parking lot (see above details).
 We encourage the use of public transportation when convenient, and the Seattle bus #49 stops at the corner of 10th Ave. and E Galer, just north of the meeting place.

 Those driving may enter the campus at the north between the cathedral and the St. Nicholas Building – the location for Gage Academy of Art and the Seattle Amistad School.
 They may then drive all the way to the back of the cathedral.
 Parking is free for Clear Mountain attendees even though signs in the lot indicate payment is required.